Quanera Hayes

 Quanera Hayes (/kwəˈnɪərə/ kwə-NEER-ə; born March 7, 1992) is an American sprinter specializing in the 400 meters distance.
 She won the bronze medal at the 2016 World Indoor Championships and is the 2020 US Olympic Trials champion in the women's 400 m.
-She has earned several gold medals for the United States in the 4 × 400 m relay, including at the World Championships and World Relays in 2017, as well as the World Indoor Championships in 2016, 2018 and 2025.
-She is a 400 m 2021 Diamond League champion.
+She has earned several gold medals for the United States in the 4 × 400 m relay, including at the World Championships and World Relays in 2017, the World Indoor Championships in 2016, 2018 and 2025, and the Olympic Games in 2024.

 Early life

 Hayes was born March 7, 1992.
-She was raised in her hometown of Hope Mills, North Carolina and attended Livingstone College in Salisbury, North Carolina, competing for the NCAA Division II track and field team from 2012 until 2015 when she graduated.
+She was raised in Hope Mills, North Carolina, and attended Livingstone College, a NCAA Division II school in Salisbury, North Carolina.
+Hayes competed for the Livingstone College track and field team from 2012 until 2015 when she graduated.

 Professional track career

 Hayes won the women's 400 m at the United States Olympic Trials on June 20, 2021, qualifying for the delayed 2020 Summer Olympics with a seasonal best time of 49.78 seconds ahead of Allyson Felix.